SYME STUDENT LIFE

 FAQ

 Q. I am not a Christian.
-Can I still go to SYME?
+Can I still attend SYME?

 Q. What happens on the weekends (Saturday—Monday)?